-For me, it’s remarkably good at surfacing interesting links quickly, and I use it every single day.
-Fans have built Twitter bots on top of it, but it’s largely unknown.
+For me, it was remarkably good at surfacing interesting links quickly, and I used it every single day.
+Fans built Twitter bots on top of it, but it remained largely unknown.
 It’s the project of mine I love the most that nobody knows about.

 I love Inform 7, the boutique natural-language programming language for writing interactive fiction.
 You write stories and games in a language that resembles paragraphs of English prose, but is deceptively complex.